Rohitpatil2000/M2-Embedded_DCmotorControllingWithAtmega328p/1_Requirements/Readme.md

 ## SWOT Analysis

+Strength :
-Strength : Gives experience of working with ATmega328 microcontroller and do simulation.
+Gives experience of working with ATmega328 microcontroller and do simulation.

+Weakness :
-Weakness : Requires handson experience about Embedded programming and good knowlege about pin connection of Atmega 328 microcontroller.
+Requires handson experience about Embedded programming and good knowlege about pin connection of Atmega 328 microcontroller.

+Opportunities :
+Can upgrade this system with new and upcomming technologies.

+Threats :
+Some time the system firmware gets defected as its very diffcuilt to unlock the system.

 ## 4W's and 1'H
 # 4W's